anvetsu/reo/docs/recip.md

 ; [2 5 8]
 ```

-A negative offset will return the list in reverse:
+A negative offset will return the sequence in reverse:

 ```rust
 ? til(-5)